 $hash = hash_hmac('sha1', "$string $timestamp", $secret);

-You need to take this string and add it to your output page inside a script tag like this:
+Add this string to your output page inside a script tag, like this:

 Here are some issues you may run into when trying to get embedded SSO working:

-- Make sure not to output an SSO string if there isn't a user signed in on your site.
+- Do NOT output an SSO string if there isn't a user signed in on your site.

 - When using embedded SSO, users will not receive a welcome email.
 This is to provide as seamless an experience as possible.
-We assume your site has already welcomed the user and they shouldn't think they are signing up to another site.
+We assume your site has already welcomed the user, and they shouldn't think they are registering for another site.